pruttelherrie/Ehx9-All/README.md

 ## Ehx9-All: combining and programming EHX '9' pedals

 The '9' series of pedals is a range of polyphonic synthesis pedals for guitar.
-The effects and sounds that can be obtained are suberb, however they have a few shortcomings: first of all they are not programmable (i.e. there's only one setting, no way to store favourites and recall them quickly) and if you have more than one, they tend to take up quite a lot of space on a pedalboard, especially if one uses them only sparingly
+The effects and sounds that can be obtained are superb, however they have a few shortcomings: first of all they are not programmable (i.e. there's only one setting, no way to store favourites and recall them quickly) and if you have more than one, they tend to take up quite a lot of space on a pedalboard, especially if one uses them only sparingly